Chapter 5 : I like my job.

 Finally the key slides in and I shove the back door to the diner open gratefully.
 I know I could get in huge trouble for this - even though I’m technically allowed to be here - but I don’t see another option.
 Not until I can scrape together enough money to go home.

-Through the darkness, I stumble into the kitchen and reach around blindly until I find the sack of potatoes that doubles as my chair during the day.
+Through the darkness, I stumble into the kitchen and search around blindly until I find the sack of potatoes that doubles as my chair during the day.
 Spreading out a few of the dishwashing station’s rags over the sack, I settle down onto it, wincing as the lumps cut into my back.
 It’s not the most comfortable bed, but it’s better than nothing.
 Beggars can’t be choosers.

 My eyelids fly open as a voice echoes around the kitchen.
 Bright light illuminates the room, seemingly emanating from - well, fuck.